vestalux/sljekyll/_events/felixstowe-2016-09-09-suffolk-libraries-presents-painting-the-modern-garden.md

 breadcrumb: y
 ---

-Monet to Matisse
+A filming of the Royal Academy exhibition

-"Claude Monet was an avid horticulturist and arguably the most important painter of gardens in the history of art, but he was not alone.
+Claude Monet was an avid horticulturist and arguably the most important painter of gardens in the history of art, but he was not alone.
 Great artists like Van Gogh, Bonnard, Sorolla, Sargent, Pissarro and Matisse all saw the garden as a powerful subject for their art.
 These great artists, along with many other